How automated focusing saves you time in XRF coatings analysis

 Auto focus explained

-A simple experiment illustrates the benefits of using auto focus.
-Six parts of heights ranging 4.8 – 6.6” (1.9 – 2.6 cm) are loaded into the chamber.
-The operator creates a multipoint program to measure one location on each part.
+To illustrate the benefits of auto-focus, one can conduct a simple experiment.
+Six parts of heights ranging 4.8 – 6.6" (1.9 – 2.6 cm) are loaded into the chamber.
+A multipoint program is created by the operator to measure a location on each part.

-Time to create a 6-point program using only the laser focus: 44 seconds
+Creating a 6-point program with laser focus: 44 seconds

-Time to create a 6-point program using auto focus: 17 seconds
+Creating a 6-point program with auto focus: 17 seconds

 Time savings: 27 seconds (62% savings)